Enterprise Context Strategy: Reference Blueprint for AI-Ready Data

 How They Relate

 The enterprise context strategy sets the operating model.
 The enterprise context layer is the governed runtime surface that strategy produces.
-Within the context layer, the ontology defines the vocabulary, the semantic model makes it implementable, and the knowledge graph (context graph) stores instances.
+Within the context layer, the ontology defines the vocabulary, the semantic model makes it implementable, and the knowledge graph, or context graph, stores instances.
 Semantic data unification is the integration discipline that feeds the context layer from source systems.
 AI-ready context architecture is the set of operational properties the entire stack must deliver.

 Reference Architecture at a Glance